parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/finances.md

 There are two forms of Jobseeker’s Allowance:

-- Income-based: _This has been replaced by Universal Credit_.
+- Income-based: <ins>This has been replaced by Universal Credit</ins>.
 - Contribution-based: Can be paid for up to 6 months, either in one period or several shorter periods.
 It is **not means-tested** but may be affected by part-time earnings or a workplace or personal pension.

 To be eligible to claim, you must: